-If the contact is saved as a ‘Main,’ this contact will be the one used in invoices, unless there is an ‘Optional Invoice’ contact, which will always supersede a ‘Main’ contact.
+If the contact is saved as a ‘Main,’ this contact will be the one used in invoices unless there is an ‘Optional Invoice’ contact, which will always supersede a ‘Main’ contact.
 A ‘Main’ contact would be, for example, the president of a company.
-An ‘Optional Invoice’ contact would be, for example, the accounting department of that company to where the president wants the invoices to be sent.
+An ‘Optional Invoice’ contact would be, for example, the company's accounting department where the president wants the invoices to be sent.
 Any contacts listed under ‘Related Party’ or ‘Other’ are for informational purposes only and do not receive or appear on invoices.

 Below is the priority order in which the invoice will fetch contact information:

 - Matter contact > Type ‘Main’.

 If contact details are missing at any of the above levels, the system will continue to go down the list in that order to fetch the contact details for the invoice being generated.

 To view, edit, or delete duplicate contacts, click on Clients>Contacts>Potentially Duplicate Contacts in the top right corner of the screen.